turtlshell/Compare-FileHash/README.md

 #### ✔️ -Expected (optional)

 Allows you to specify the hash you are expecting, and compares the file(s) against it, rather than against each other.
-Passing this switch reduces the minimum '-Files' limit from 2 to 1, and limits '-Algorithms' to 1 type.
+Passing this switch reduces the minimum '-Files' limit from 2 to 1.
+Cannot be passed with '-Algorithms'

 #### 🔇 -Quiet (optional)